 This is good news.
 A high blood glucose level after a heavy meal often triggers heart attack, and high insulin levels promote fat storage.
 Of course, the more vinegar you have, the lower your post-meal blood glucose and insulin levels, but just 10 ml of good-quality organic ACV should suffice.5 6

-Tip: When you buy ACV, look for the organic label and for a filmy layer of “mother” in the vinegar.
+Tip: When you buy ACV, look for the organic label and for a filmy layer of the “mother” in the vinegar.
 Or make your own organic ACV at home.

-2. To Reduce Appetite
+2. ACV Reduces Appetite

-3. To Reduce Total Body Fat
+3. ACV Reduces Total Body Fat

 A study on a group of obese Japanese people, however, found that having apple cider vinegar daily for 12 weeks helped them reduce both types of fat.
-It reduced their total body fat mass, BMI, and serum triglyceride levels and also gave them a slimmer waist.8
+It reduced their total body fat mass, BMI, and serum triglyceride levels and also gave them a slimmer waist.

-4. To Hinder Fat Storage
+4. ACV Checks Fat Storage